Restrictive covenants and non-competition clauses prevent people from doing things they are entitled to do.

 It could be a completely new business or an existing business.

-A “person” in law can mean a separate entity.
-A business can be a private company, Plc, partnership, LLP or an individual.
+A “person” in law can mean a company with separate legal existence.
+A "business" could take the legal form of a private company, Plc, partnership, LLP or an individual.

 Non-solicitation clauses are primarily directed at protecting trade connections.

 Protected Businesses are entitled to prevent ex-employees, ex-consultants and former business owners (ie Leavers) from exerting influence of this kind over their clients.

 They prevent the Leaver requesting, attempting to persuade or encourage Targeted Persons to transfer their business to their New Business.

 - a direct and specific appeal to a Targeted Person rather than a more general approach..